Seizing child recieving IN treatmentTherapeutic Intranasal Drug Delivery

 Literature overview and discussion

-Lay person naloxone treatment
+Lay person and BLS naloxone treatment

 Layperson administer naloxone kits: